 Rightly so, many have been focused on the here-and-now, trying to sustain operations while ensuring staff and customers are safe and served during a time of many unknowns.
 While the idea of lessons learned is not lost on organizations, the idea of trying to find those lessons now in the midst of this massive disruption is far from immediate consideration.

 Parallels have been drawn between the pandemic and war – in-the-moment decision-making; dealing with known knowns; managing through the unknowns; and allocating resources based on both best available information and predictive modeling outlining scenarios.

 Continuing that same comparison, key to many operational gains and lessons learned is the after-action review.
-Also known as post-mortem events, the reviews on events (good, bad, indifferent) brings leaders and managers together to gain insights on what is working, successes to retain, and items to mitigate or change.
-However, unlike the name suggests, the best timing for such evaluations is not left to after the crisis is past but in the midst of the campaign when opportunities in gains made and lessons learned can have the greatest impact to reward organization for the future.
+Also known as post-mortem events, the reviews on events (good, bad, indifferent) bring leaders and managers together to gain insights on what is working, successes to retain, and items to mitigate or change.
+However, unlike the name suggests, the best timing for such evaluations is not left until after the crisis is past but in the midst of the campaign when opportunities in gains made and lessons learned can have the greatest impact to reward organizations for the future.

 THE FUTURE URGENCY

 The biggest misconception about these after-action reviews is that it is about a report driven by a meeting.
 To the contrary, rather than being an end-product, these reviews are living processes, bringing together various managers and leaders to learn in the moment with a focus on applying such learnings to immediate and future events.